Stability of Euclidean 3-space for the positive mass theorem: Regular region with small area boundary

 \section{Regular region with small area boundary}

-In this section, for any given asymptotically flat $3$-manifold $(M^3, g)$ with nonnegative scalar curvature, we will find out an unbounded domain in $M_{ext}$ containing the end such that its boundary has small area depending on $m(g)$.
+In this section, we consider a complete asymptotically flat $3$-manifold $(M, g)$ with nonnegative scalar curvature, and with a given end having small mass $m(g)$.
+Let $M_{ext}$ be the exterior region associated to that end.
+We will find an unbounded domain in $M_{ext}$ containing the end such that its compact boundary has small area depending on $m(g)$.
 We always assume $0<m(g) \ll1$.